harika-digumarthi/AWS/README.md

 # AWS
 Bunch of AWS tutorials on various topics

-1. Jumpbox
+1. Accessing internet through Jumpbox and NAT Instance
-2. Database
+2. R Studio on AWS
-3. Python in Jupyter
+3. Jupyter Notebook in virtual environment